Collage Best Cities to Visit in Europe

 If you want to understand Berlin’s complex past, we recommend checking out the Checkpoint Charlie Museum or the DDR Museum, which showcases life in the former East Germany.

-Explore the lively neighbourhoods of Kreuzberg and Neukölln, and try Berlin’s iconic street food, like currywurst or enjoy traditional beer gardens.
+Explore the lively neighbourhoods of Kreuzberg and Neukölln, and try some of Berlin’s classic street food, like currywurst, or relax in one of the city’s traditional beer gardens.

 Did you know?
 Berlin has around 170 museums, making it one of the most museum-dense cities in Europe.